tassiluca/direct-style-effects/docs/direct-style-presentation.md

 ### Modeling effects with capabilities

-CAPabilities for RESources and Effects (CAPRESE) is the ongoing research project at the Programming Methods Laboratory @ EPFL whose goal is to _upgrade_ the _Scala type system_ to _track effects_ directly in the program, without pushing them into external (monadic) frameworks.
+[CAPabilities for RESources and Effects (CAPRESE) &#x2197;](https://abgruszecki.github.io/publication/capturing-types/capturing-types.pdf) is the ongoing research project at the Programming Methods Laboratory @ EPFL whose goal is to _upgrade_ the _Scala type system_ to _track effects_ directly in the program, without pushing them into external (monadic) frameworks.

 _Idea_: